-Appeal Forms should be received by the Office of Financial Aid within 14 days from the day you receive your Satisfactory Progress letter or August 1, whichever comes first.
+The Office of Financial Aid should receive Appeal Forms within 14 days from the day you receive your Satisfactory Progress letter.
 Late appeals may be denied.

-Step 2: The Financial Aid Review Committee will normally review the appeals provided within 10 days of submission.
+Step 2: The Financial Aid Review Committee will normally review the appeals provided within 14 days of submission.
 The committee may render one of the following decisions: